ncatlab/nlab-content/pages/3596.md

 \end{imagefromfile}

-{#UniquenessAxiomInIntroduction} **(IIb) -- Identifications are preserved under composition with self-identifications.** While still "self-evident", this is more subtle than the previous two principles, since it concerns an *identification of identifications*, a possibility that was ignored by the logical forefathers (Leibniz highlights at least the [[composition]] of identifications, such as $p \cdot id_x$):
+{#UniquenessAxiomInIntroduction} **(IIb) -- An identification identifies itself with a self-identification.** While one may argue that this is still "self-evident", it is more subtle than the previous two principles.
+In particular, it concerns an *identification of identifications*, a possibility that was ignored by the logical forefathers (Leibniz highlights at least the [[composition]] of identifications, such as $p \cdot id_x$).

 \begin{tikzcd}
   &